FCanberk/coflight-prep/README.md

 In this project we will check plane ticket prices to see if there's any differences between deleting and not deleting cookies.

-<br>With the data we collect we will also be able to answer these questions
+With the data we collect we will also be able to answer these questions
-<br>When is the cheapest and the most expensive season to buy any plane ticket ?
+* When is the cheapest and the most expensive season to buy any plane ticket ?
-<br>When is the cheapest and the most expensive price to buy a plane ticket according to time left before take off ?
+* When is the cheapest and the most expensive price to buy a plane ticket according to time left before take off ?

 ### **Scope**